Most of this blog is written in French. These are the posts translated to English so far — more get added as needed.

 Fable 5 on the job: locking down a WebDAV endpoint in one session (and burning through a plan while at it)

-I had Fable 5 harden the WebDAV access to my password vault instead of my usual assistant: a bcrypt hash, a Traefik rate limit, and a token bill that climbed faster than expected.
+I had Fable 5 harden the WebDAV access to my password vault instead of my usual assistant: a bcrypt hash, an edge rate limit at Cloudflare, and a token bill that climbed faster than expected.

 Building real alerting for a homelab (and every quiet way it can fail)